 The Top 10 Free Fighting & Brawler Games on Steam

-These ranked picks represent the strongest free fighting and brawler experiences on Steam today, ordered by their overall balance of depth, combat feel, fair access, and online health.
+These ranked picks represent the strongest free fighting and brawler experiences on Steam right now, ordered by their overall balance of depth, combat feel, fair access, and online health.
+Note that a couple of entries have time-limited or Early Access free status—check each game's Steam page to confirm current availability before downloading.

 “The king of free platform fighters with 60+ legends and thriving competitive scene”